mattwarren/mattwarren.github.io/_posts/2015-10-29-the-stack-overflow-tag-engine-part-3.md

 ## <a name="CompressedBitmaps"></a>**Compressed Bitmaps**

-Fortunately there is a way to heavily compress the Bitmaps using a form of <a href="http://en.wikipedia.org/wiki/Run-length_encoding" target="_blank">Run-length encoding</a>, to do this I made use of the <a href="https://github.com/lemire/csharpewah" target="_blank">C# version</a> of the excellent <a href="https://github.com/lemire/javaewah" target="_blank">EWAH library</a>.
-This library is based on the research carried out in the paper <a href="http://arxiv.org/abs/0901.3751" target="_blank">Sorting improves word-aligned bitmap indexes</a> by <a href="https://twitter.com/lemire" target="_blank">Daniel Lemire</a> and others.
-By using EWAH it has the added benefit that you don't need to uncompress the Bitmap to perform the bitwise operations, they can be done in-place (for an idea of how this is done take a look at <a href="https://github.com/mattwarren/StackOverflowTagServer/commit/20561e60e1b7d90ff0bb023ec8cf89494d0705f5" target="_blank">this commit where I added a single in-place `AndNot` function</a> to the existing library).
+Fortunately there is a way to heavily compress the Bitmaps using a form of [Run-length encoding](http://en.wikipedia.org/wiki/Run-length_encoding), to do this I made use of the [C# version](https://github.com/lemire/csharpewah) of the excellent [EWAH library](https://github.com/lemire/javaewah).
+This library is based on the research carried out in the paper [Sorting improves word-aligned bitmap indexes](http://arxiv.org/abs/0901.3751) by [Daniel Lemire](https://twitter.com/lemire and others.
+By using EWAH it has the added benefit that you don't need to uncompress the Bitmap to perform the bitwise operations, they can be done in-place (for an idea of how this is done take a look at [this commit where I added a single in-place `AndNot` function](https://github.com/mattwarren/StackOverflowTagServer/commit/20561e60e1b7d90ff0bb023ec8cf89494d0705f5) to the existing library).

 However if you don't want to read the <a href="http://arxiv.org/abs/0901.3751" target="_blank">research paper</a>, the diagram below shows how the Bitmap is compressed into 64-bit `words` that have 1 or more bits set, plus runs of repeating zeros or ones.
 So `31 0x00` indicates that 31 instances of a `64-bit word` (with all the bits set to `0`) have be encoded as a single value, rather than as 31 individual `words`.